-Codecs can be characterized against anchors.
+Codecs are be characterized against anchors.
 Characterization is documented in terms of expected bitrate savings for a codec, and may include additional comparison parameters such as complexity increase, etc. The basic characterization is introduced in clause 5.7.

 An overview of the anchor generation framework and the anchor metrics is provided in Figure 5.1-1.
 An integral part of this Technical Report is: